stanton119/data-analysis/README.md

 *   Double dip loss trajectories
 *   Fitting NNs to common functions (exp etc.), deep vs wide, number of parameters for given error
 *   Fit a NN to seasonal data with fourier series components
+*   Causal inference
     *   DoubleML on heart data to find CATE
     *   DoubleML on dummy data vs other causal models.
 How robust are they to model mis-specification and missing confounders?
+    *   Inverse propensity scoring - comparing different methods - manual Inverse Probability of Treatment Weighting, as variance in regression, sample weights, econML based.
+Do they match?
 *   Github action to publish ipynbs to markdown
 *   Hierarchical models
     *   Mixed effects model - is it the same as a fixed effects model (lin/log regression) with one hot encoding for the categorical variables + a fixed effect?